 Language and Literacy Development in Early Childhood

 Drs.
-Brophy-Herb, Johnson, Stansbury, and Vallotton have programs of research investigating aspects of early social and emotional development and the early biological, psychosocial, behavioral and contextual processes, including cultural contexts, which influence development in these areas.
+Brophy-Herb, Johnson, Nuttall, and Vallotton have programs of research investigating aspects of social and emotional development and the biological, psychosocial, behavioral and contextual processes, including cultural and family contexts, which influence development in these areas.
 Their scholarly work includes both basic and translational research models.
 HDFS is also a co-leader (Brophy-Herb, co-Director) in the Interdepartmental Graduate Specialization in Infancy and Early Childhood.
 This program provides a multidisciplinary forum for students to gain competencies across key areas such as research and evaluation and policy and advocacy, as well as provides students access to faculty from a variety of units across campus.

 We expect and actively encourage graduate students to become immersed in the research process.
 Our graduate students will have opportunities to participate in multiple aspects of research including grant proposal preparation, data collection and coding, data analyses and interpretation, and dissemination.
 Faculty and students in the child development area meet on a regular basis.
 We all share interests in developmental studies in infancy and early childhood.
 Our meetings and get-togethers provide time for us to discuss current research efforts, plan new endeavors, and build relationships with each other.
 In addition to this experience, the Department offers a number of scholarly activities with which students may become involved.

 The Department promotes active research programs by providing child and family research observation laboratories, coding and data analysis stations, and a meeting area for graduate students to network and collaborate.
 Child development faculty are actively involved in research collaborations with faculty across campus, across universities, and across communities around the world.